Fort Buchanan (Puerto Rico): Today

 United States Army Garrison Fort Buchanan consists of 746.16 acres between the municipalities of Bayamón and Guaynabo, Puerto Rico with a real estate value estimated at $560 million.
 Fort Buchanan serves a population of approximately 130,000, including military personnel, their dependents, retirees, veterans, and the civilian workforce.

-Fort Buchanan is host to a number of tenant activities, most of them branches from the United States Armed Forces Reserve Component such as the headquarters for the 1st Mission Support Command (MSC) of the United States Army Reserve.
+Fort Buchanan is host to a number of tenant activities, most of them branches from the United States Armed Forces Reserve Component such as the headquarters for the 1st Mission Support Command (1st MSC) of the United States Army Reserve (USAR).

 Fort Buchanan also hosts a number of non-DoD organizations that provide services to soldiers, their dependents, and community members, including the Pentagon Federal Credit Union PenFed, Banco Popular de Puerto Rico, and AAFES Concessionaires.
 Fort Buchanan also provides support to United States Department of Homeland Security agencies such as the U.S. Customs and Border Protection.

 Armed Forces Reserve Center

-The Armed Forces Reserve Center (AFRC) at Fort Buchanan accommodates the U.S. Army Reserve Headquarters and Headquarters Detachment (HHD) of the 339th Battalion, (the 393rd) and a Retention Office.
+The Armed Forces Reserve Center (AFRC) at Fort Buchanan accommodates the U.S. Army Reserve Headquarters and Headquarters Detachment (HHD) of the 393 Combat Sustainment Support Battalion and a Retention Office.
 The Puerto Rico Army National Guard Recruiting and Retention Division (R&R Div), the 480th Military Police Company and the Medical Section Cell C59.
-The United States Marine Corps Reserve relocated the Detachment 1, Landing Support Company, Combat Logistics Regiment 45 into this facility.
+The United States Marine Corps Reserve relocated the Detachment 1, Landing Support Company, Combat Logistics Regiment 45, 4th Marine Logistics Group (4th MLG) into this facility.
 The Fort Buchanan Armed Forces Reserve Center serves about 400 personnel on a rotating basis, with a maximum of 250 members per weekend.
 This facility was named after senior civilian aide to the secretary of the Army for Puerto Rico Major General (Ret) Felix A. Santoni.

 Joint Forces Headquarters Puerto Rico (JFHQPR-Puerto Rico National Guard)

-A $33.5 million Readiness Center for the Puerto Rico National Guard at Fort Buchanan has been completed.
-This National Guard Readiness Center at Fort Buchanan includes a Metal Storage Building/Maintenance Training Bay, Simulation Center/Physical Training, Emergency Generator and Tank, Vehicle Wash Platform and a Helipad.
+A $33.5 million Readiness Center for the Puerto Rico National Guard (PRNG) at Fort Buchanan has been completed.
+This National Guard Readiness Center at Fort Buchanan overseeing both Army and Air National Guard operations in Puerto Rico.
+It includes a Metal Storage Building/Maintenance Training Bay, Simulation Center/Physical Training, Emergency Generator and Tank, Vehicle Wash Platform and a Helipad.
 The Puerto Rico National Guard will posthumously name this Readiness Center at Fort Buchanan after Korean War Veteran and former member of the 65th Infantry Regiment and Medal of Honor recipient Master Sergeant Juan E. Negrón.

 Army Reserve Center

-On February 10, 2024, the Army Reserve 1st Mission Support Command (MSC), opened a new of the new Army Reserve facility at Fort Buchanan.
+On February 10, 2024, the Army Reserve 1st Mission Support Command (1st MSC), opened a new of the new Army Reserve facility at Fort Buchanan.
 The facility is 58,199 square foot will serve as the new home for 17 Army Reserve units.

 Navy Operations Support Center

-After the closing of Naval Station Roosevelt Roads in 2004 the United States Navy Reserve moved its operations to the Navy Operations Support Center Puerto Rico (NOSC Puerto Rico) at Fort Buchanan.
-In 2017 the Navy Operations Support Center at Fort Buchanan was posthumously named after Vice Chief of Naval Operations, Admiral Horacio Rivero Jr..
+After the closing of Naval Station Roosevelt Roads in 2004 the United States Navy Reserve (USNR) moved its operations to the Navy Operations Support Center Puerto Rico (NOSC Puerto Rico) to Fort Buchanan.
+In 2017 the Navy Operations Support Center to Fort Buchanan was posthumously named after Vice Chief of Naval Operations, Admiral Horacio Rivero Jr..